raspberrypilearning/rpg/en/step_2.md

 --- task ---

-Add a dining room to your map, to the east of the hall. **Don't forget to add a comma to the end of the previous line when you add a new direction.**
+Add a Dining Room to your map, to the east of the Hall. **Don't forget to add a comma to the end of the previous line when you add a new direction.**

 ![A map with two rooms - hall is in the North and kitchen is below it.
 There is a door between them.
 A dining room has been added to the right of the hall.](images/rpg-dining.png)